salesforce-misc/DataCloudAndAgentForceForHospitality/README.md

   ## Behind the Scenes
 </summary>
-Curious to see the utterances possible and how they are powered by the Agent.
-Here is a list of all the possible coversations, the corresponding topics and the components that power them.
+Curious to see the all the possible utterances  and how they are powered by the Agent.
+Here is a list of all the possible coversations, the corresponding topics and the components that power them. </br>

 $${\color{blue} Using \space the \space Agent \space to \space search \space for \space a \space hotel \space and \space create \space a \space reservation }$$